FWGNA > Species Accounts > Lymnaeidae > Lymnaea columella

 > Habitat & Distribution

 Lymnaea columella is widespread throughout eastern North America (Baker 1911), and has been introduced around the world (Malek & Chrosciechowski 1964).
-Populations are nearly ubiquitous in our study area, in backwaters and lentic environments, especially at the margins of lakes, ponds, and swamps, on floating or emergent vegetation, not uncommonly above the water line.
+Populations are nearly ubiquitous in our study area east of the Mississippi River, in backwaters and lentic environments, especially at the margins of lakes, ponds, and swamps, on floating or emergent vegetation, not uncommonly above the water line.
 FWGNA incidence rank I-5.

 > Ecology & Life History